D4wnstar/aetherwisp/Nuclear physics/Structure/Nuclear shell model.md

 For example, $^{6}_{3}\text{Li}_{3}$ has both an unpaired proton and an unpaired neutron in $1p_{3/2}$, so $l_{1}=l_{2}=l=1$.
 The parity is then $(-1)^{1+1}=+1$.
 The spin ranges from $|3/2-3/2|=0$ to $3/2+3/2=3$, so it can take the values 0, 1, 2, or 3.
 In total the possible states are
 $$J^{P}=0^{+},\,1^{+},\,2^{+},\,3^{+}$$
 ## State transitions
-Just like electrons, nucleons can undergo a [[state transition]] to move up or down shells.
+Just like electrons, nucleons can undergo a [[State transition]] to move up or down shells.
 When receiving energy from an external source, a nucleon can reach an excited state in two ways:
 1. by being promoted to the next subshell;
 2. by being coupled with another nucleon from a more inner subshell.